vzbrunstad/django-associations/readme.md

 # Django Associations

-Now that you have some familiarity with reading and validating records from the database, it's time to explore **associations**.
+Now that you have some familiarity with reading and validating records from the database it's time to explore **associations**.

 In this challenge you'll be using the following django associations: